View course descriptions for

 CS 352 Software Engineering II (3) Offered Spring.
 Prereq.: CS 351.
 Students examine advanced software engineering topics from a project management perspective.
 The material in Software Engineering I is expanded, and additional specification, design, and testing methods are covered.
 Various forms of software review techniques will be practiced.
 Required for CS 451.

 CS 361 Java Programming (3) Offered Fall even.
 Prereq.: Credit for or concurrent enrollment in CS 227.
 Students will gain experience writing both Java applications and applets.
-Multithreading, client/server processes, security and encryption, and other common development techniques will be presented and applied in projects.
+Multithreading, client/server processes, and other common development techniques will be presented and applied in projects.

 CS 364 .NET Programming (3) Offered Spring.
 Prereq.: CS 246.
 This course will demonstrate the development of event-driven programming and graphical user interfaces (GUI) on the Windows platform.
 The class is taught using an object-oriented approach in the Visual Studio .NET development environment.
 An emphasis will be placed on current Microsoft Windows programming techniques and technology.